Azurency/CQUI_Community-Edition/README.md

 ### KNOWN ISSUES:

 * Attacking with cities takes two clicks on the strike button.
 (This is actually a bug in Civ VI)
-* Large UI mode breaks GP view and
+* Minimap is too large in large UI mode and GP view is broken
 * None other thus-far!

 ### TODO: